Unleash/unleash/websitev2/docs/advanced/sso-saml-keycloak.md

 ---
 id: sso-saml-keycloak
-title: SSO - SAML 2.0
+title: SSO - SAML 2.0 Keycloak
 ---

 > The **Single-Sign-On capability** is only available for customers on the Enterprise subscription.
 Check out the [Unleash plans](https://www.getunleash.io/plans) for details.

 ## Introduction {#introduction}

-In this guide we will do a deep dive on the Single-Sign-On (SSO) integration with SAML 2.0 and connect it with Okta as IdP.
-Unleash support other identity providers and protocols, have a look at all [all Single-Sign-On options](./sso.md)
+In this guide we will do a deep dive on the Single-Sign-On (SSO) integration with SAML 2.0 and connect it with Keycloak as IdP.
+Unleash supports other identity providers and protocols, have a look at [all available Single-Sign-On options](./sso.md)

 ## Basic configuration